Do You Have to wait to swim after you eat?

 Best foods to eat before swimming

-Just because it is a myth that you shouldn’t eat before swimming, doesn’t mean there aren’t preferred foods for you to eat while swimming.
+Just because it is a myth that you shouldn’t swim after eating, doesn’t mean there aren’t preferred foods for you to eat while swimming.
 While most places you go have hotdogs on the rollers and convenient bags of chips and candy, that doesn’t mean that’s what you and your family have to settle for.

 Fruit and vegetables are going to be a staple for your snack bag.
 They are light and not overly filling to make you feel sluggish and heavy after eating them.
 Also, they contain essential polyphenols that can help be a natural sunblock.